 And finally, let’s talk about the pumpkin itself!

-I wanted to make sure this soup was really robust in flavor which is why I personally opted for roasting an entire pumpkin.
+I wanted to make sure this soup was robust in flavor which is why I opted for roasting an entire pumpkin.
 If you’ve never roasted pumpkin before, it’s super simple.
 You just cut the pumpkin in half, scoop out the seeds, place it on a baking sheet and roast it for about 50 – 60 minutes.

 And the beauty of doing that is that you can also just toss your carrots and onion on the pan and roast those right alongside the pumpkin!